 This triggered outrage from many privacy advocates, including Mr. Snowden, who tweeted,

 “Wire was always for profit and planned to follow the typical venture backed route.” [

 @Wire CEO] Brogger… describes individual consumers as “not part of our strategy.”

 This is a grim turn for a once-promising app, and a window for

 Is Wire right for you?

-At the moment, Wire Personal is a great secure messaging app for individuals.
+At the moment, Wire is a great secure messaging app for individuals.
 The Wire messaging service is secure, with independent reviews stating that the service is sound.
-While it does have some drawbacks, we do consider it to be one of the best alternatives to WhatsApp in 2021.
+While it does have some drawbacks, we do consider it to be one of the best alternatives to WhatsApp.

-While I like and regularly use Wire Personal myself, you may want to think about the tradeoffs between security and privacy before settling on Wire Personal as your messaging app of the future.
+While I like and regularly use Wire myself, you may want to think about the tradeoffs between security and privacy before settling on Wire as your messaging app of the future.

 Other secure messenger reviews on RestorePrivacy:

 This Wire messenger review was last updated on January 30, 2022.